 Learning to play piano as an adult can be a wonderful journey of finally realizing a perhaps lifelong passion.

 And the best of all, contrary to what some believe, beginning piano lessons as an adult is never too late!

 Piano lessons for adults even has several other benefits and advantages, but most importantly; you are doing it because you want to, not because you have to!

 It can be daunting to get started though.
 Here are some tips on what you need in order to get going.

-If you teach yourself to play piano, you need to get good quality piano lesson books designed for adults.
+If you teach yourself to play piano, you need to get a good quality piano lesson book designed for adults.

 You can get inspiration and tips by checking out videos of amateur and professional pianists on for example YouTube.

 But even if you teach yourself, I strongly recommend finding a piano teacher and getting at least a few piano lessons now and then just not to develop any bad habits.

 If regular piano lessons for adults are not an option, or difficult to find where you live, you could sign up for online piano lessons, with a real teacher and real feedback; but online, and is available in your home no matter where you live.